 If the business entity fails to comply with the rules imposed by the Arizona Secretary of State, the state has the right to officially dissolve the company.

 On the other hand, voluntary dissolution happens when the business owners no longer want to conduct business.
-When the owners voluntarily dissolve the LLC, they do so by filing Articles of Dissolution with the Secretary of State.
-The LLC will be officially dissolved once the form is filed and accepted.

 The reasons for voluntary dissolution are many, but some of the most common include:

 - The LLC has fulfilled its business purpose

 - The owners can no longer agree on business decisions

 - One of the owners wants to retire or leave the business.

 If you find yourself in any of these situations, it's best to seek professional help to ensure that you dissolve your LLC correctly.

 How Much Does It Cost to Dissolve an LLC in Arizona?

 Arizona Corporation Commission charges a $35 filing fee for the Articles of Termination.
 Expedited processing is charged an additional $35, and this service shortens the processing period to just a few business days.